QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 understanding user intent, generating network configurations, diagnosing and resolving network incidents {{?I-D.ietf-nmop-network-incident-yang}}.
-Meanwhile, other SDOs also try to define terms related to AI agent in the context of network operations and management, e.g., tmforum defines Autonomous Agent in {{TMF-1258}} as AN (Autonomous Network) Terminology.
+Meanwhile, other SDOs also try to define terms related to AI agent in the context of network operations and management, e.g., TM Forum defines Autonomous Agent in {{TMF-1258}} as AN (Autonomous Network) Terminology.

 ## Network Digital Twin